Lockstitch: Geometry

-In older machines, the needle and feed motion is controlled by mechanical cams.
+In older machines, the needle and feed motion are controlled by mechanical cams.
 Some modern household machines offer a slot for user-replaceable custom stitch cams.
 In more recent designs, the needle and feed motion are directly motorized.

 Straight

 Straight stitch geometry is produced when the needle has no sideways movements and when the feed dogs are following only in the normal forward "four motion" movement.

 Because its two threads run straight and parallel, a straight stitch is not natively stretchable.

 Zigzag

 Zigzag stitch geometry is produced when the needle moves rhythmically side to side while stitching, while the feed dogs are following only in the normal forward "four motion" movement.
 Most lockstitch machines made after the 1960s are capable of doing this; older machines achieve the same stitch with a specialist presser foot which moves the fabric beneath the stationary needle.

 Zigzag stitches are used when a stretchable stitch is required, such as when sewing stretchy fabrics.